 After nearly 40 years in business, Spago is finally offering takeout.

-Of course, Wolfgang Puck isn’t the only fine-dining chef forced to adapt in the coronavirus upheaval; with thousands across California newly out of work in the restaurant industry, and L.A. under a new “safer at home” order, some of the best chefs with the most haute, high-end tasting menus are reconfiguring their concepts.
+Of course, Wolfgang Puck isn’t the only fine-dining chef forced to adapt in the current upheaval; with thousands across California newly out of work in the restaurant industry, and L.A. under a new “safer at home” order, some of the best chefs with the most haute, high-end tasting menus are reconfiguring their concepts.

 Wolfgang Puck’s sunny flagship is offering takeout for the first time in its 38-year history, and we couldn’t be more excited.
 That trademark, caviar-topped smoked salmon pizza in our own homes?
-Talk about doing quarantine right.
+Talk about doing dinner right.
 Spago’s rolling with the punches and rolling out a fantastic family-style meal at a fraction of its usual prices, giving us a multi-course offering—with some of the most famous dishes in the city—for only $49 per person.

 Every meal includes the iconic agnolotti (currently featuring English peas and French black truffles); sides of warm white asparagus, spring vegetables, steamed jasmine rice, and a cheesy smoked bacon and potato terrine; plus desserts like fresh cookies and shortbreads, a warm triple-berry crisp and fresh berries.
 The hard part is choosing your appetizer, with options like the smoked salmon pizza and the white asparagus soup with Maine lobster, and ditto the entrées, with choices such as Hong Kong-style king salmon, a roasted half Jidori chicken, and prime filet mignon.